walkermatt/ol-layerswitcher/README.md

 ## Demo

-Clone or download the repository and open [examples/layerswitcher.html](examples/layerswitcher.html) in a browser or [view the example on RawGit](http://rawgit.com/walkermatt/ol3-layerswitcher/master/examples/layerswitcher.html)
+Clone or download the repository and open [examples/layerswitcher.html](examples/layerswitcher.html) in a browser or [view the example on RawGit](http://rawgit.com/walkermatt/ol3-layerswitcher/master/examples/layerswitcher.html).

+## Tests

+To run the tests you'll need to install the dependencies via `npm`.
+In the root of the repository run:

+    npm install

+Then run the tests by opening [test/index.html](test/index.html) in a browser.

 ## License